phoqe/Fackla/README.md

 ## Usage

 Long press a point on the map to change your location to the point’s coordinates.
+Fackla uses a foreground service to maintain the mock location in other apps.

 ## Future Improvements